Generating synthetic data for neural operators: Introduction

-\textbf{Organization of the paper.}The order of this paper goes as follows: in Section 2 we introduce the main idea in more details, in Section 3 we discuss how to determine a space for the unknown functions depending on the problem; and in Section 4 we present some numerical experiments when using our data into known network architectures such as the Fourier Neural Operator \cite{NeuralOperator} (FNO).
-The types of PDE problems we consider are elliptic linear and semi-linear second order equations with Dirichlet and Neumann boundary conditions, starting with the Poisson equation as a first example and then considering more complicated equations.
-At the end of this paper, we include an appendix section that includes a description of the mathematical symbols used in this paper.
-Our data generation code can be found on GitHub under the name \href{https://github.com/erisahasani/synthetic-data-for-neural-operators}{synthetic-data-for-neural-operators}.
+\textbf{Organization of the paper.} This paper is organized as follows: in Section \ref{set-up} we introduce the main idea in more detail, in Section \ref{data_gen} we discuss how to determine a space for the unknown functions depending on the problem, and in Section \ref{numerical_experiments} we present numerical experiments using our data in a known network architecture such as the Fourier Neural Operator \cite{NeuralOperator} (FNO).
+The types of PDE problems we consider are elliptic linear and semi-linear second-order equations with Dirichlet and Neumann boundary conditions, starting with the Poisson equation as a first example and then considering more complicated equations.
+In Subsection \ref{subsection:comparison_with_classical_solvers}, we present experiments comparing our method to a more classical approach, where the right-hand side is first generated and the corresponding problem is solved numerically to obtain input-output pairs for training.
+At the end of this paper, we include an appendix section with a description of the mathematical symbols used in this paper.
+Our data generation code can be found on GitHub under the repository name \href{https://github.com/erisahasani/synthetic-data-for-neural-operators}{synthetic-data-for-neural-operators}.